IPH4102: first-in-class anti-KIR3DL2 cytotoxic mAb

 IPH4102 is currently in Phase I trial for the treatment of relapsed/refractory CTCL.

 The Phase I trial is an open label and multicenter study.
 It is performed in Europe (France, Netherlands, United Kingdom) and in the US.
 Participating institutions include several hospitals with internationally recognized expertise: the Saint-Louis Hospital (Paris, France), the MD Anderson Cancer Center (Houston, Texas), the Stanford University Medical Center (Stanford, CA), the Ohio State University (Columbus, OH), the Leiden University Medical Center (Netherlands), and the Guy’s and St Thomas’ Hospital (United Kingdom).
-Approximately 60 patients with KIR3DL2-positive CTCL having received at least two prior lines of systemic therapy are expected to be enrolled in two sequential study parts:
+45 to 60 patients with KIR3DL2-positive CTCL having received at least two prior lines of systemic therapy are expected to be enrolled in two sequential study parts:

 Key Opinion Leader event chaired by Pr.
 Youn H. Kim, MD, Professor of Dermatology, Director of the Multidisciplinary Cutaneous Lymphoma Program and Medical Director of the Photopheresis Service at the Stanford Medical Center (New-York, October 2015)